On the day of your drum exam you will likely feel a range of emotions, most likely excitement and nervousness, which is absolutely normal!

 If anything does trouble you or you struggle to move something into position, politely ask the examiner if he can help you adjust it.
 Make sure your exam sheet music is also easy to see on the music stand and in the position you are used to.

 It is absolutely fine to make a mistake- nobody is perfect!
-The examiner will take into account at your ability to recover from a slip-up that may be looked favourably upon.
+The examiner will take into account your ability to recover from a slip-up that may be looked favorably upon.